 Penn State World Campus students receive and pay bills in LionPATH, Penn State’s student records system.
 Here’s a quick guide to how billing works and what to expect.

 You will receive an email to your Penn State email account when your bill is available in LionPATH.
 You will find your bill in LionPATH in the “Finances” section in the Student Center.
+Note that you will receive a new billing statement, and an email notifying you of your statement, whenever there is any activity on your account.
+This could include new charges or credits, or even charges and credits that are equal and result in a balance of $0.

 You will need to enable your browser to allow pop-ups in order to view and pay your bill in LionPATH.
 If you need help adjusting your browser’s pop-up settings, you can contact Penn State World Campus Technical Support.